SAP/ui5-typescript/technical.md

 TODO:
 * generator project, JSDoc -> api.json -> d.ts
 * .dtsgenrc, removing/fixing APIs

+## Testing of Type Definition Files

+The type definition files are tested using a

 ## Distribution of Type Definition Files
 This section explains which packages exist on which channels - and why.